mlabs-haskell/gov/gov-docs.md

 mint & burn:
 - the UserStakeDetail.index must match the value used as the starting value for `countedIndexRangeStart` and unless a set of records is provided, also `countedIndexRangeEnd`
 - if a set is provided, they must fill out a numerical order and the transaction must fit on chain.
-- each set of UserStakeDetail, Balance record must confirm the user's address and the BalanceRecords must refer to to the correct `BalanceRecord.timestamp`. the user's Balance is the `BalanceRecord.balanceAfterTx` of the BalnceRecord with the _earlier_ timestamp, so long as the range of the two timestamps includes the currentTime

 inputs: